Ivo-Balbaert/The_Way_to_Jai/book/30_Integrated_build_system.md

 and see the result of:  `main7`
 which outputs:  `Hello Sailor`

-## 30.15 Adding data to the executable
+## 30.15 Adding binary data to the executable
 The compiler bakes type info data into the executable (see § 16.4.3).
 But you can also add your own data to it with the proc `add_global_data`.
 The following code does just that.